metahdev/metahdev.github.io/_posts/2021-01-12-Getting-started.md

 A nice way to start iOS development is by learning Swift.
 There is no need to acquire Objective-C for beginners(although you may) because Swift is not a 'new player' anymore.
 Here are some great free resources:

 * For beginners: the "100 Days of Swift" by Paul Hudson.
 It is a collection of videos, tutorials, tests, and more.
-* For people with a programming background: Apple official **documentation**.
+* For people with a programming background: Apple official documentation.
 This book is a comprehensive and clear explanation of the language's main features and syntax.

 ## 2. Explore Further